Laravel File Storage Guide: How to Upload, Retrieve & Manage Files

 Then there are three parts of using the file store in Laravel: storing the files, retrieving the files, and deleting the files.

-Storing the Files in Laravel
+Uploading and Storing Files in Laravel with Examples

 Step 1: Import the Storage facade